telefonicaid/thinking-cities/docs/quickguide.md

 # In more detail …

-**Sending data**
+**Device API**

-Devices can provide data using many other protocols like MQTT or COAP, it is also feasible to set different timestamps, configure customized mappings between physical device and virtual entity, or provision measures via HTTP GET.
+Devices can provide data using many other protocols like JSON, it is also feasible to set different timestamps, configure customized mappings between physical device and virtual entity, or provision measures via HTTP GET.
 Read the full detail at: